 NAfME was founded in 1907 when 104 music supervisors from school districts in 16 states answered an invitation to take part in a special conference for school music supervisors in Keokuk, Iowa.
 Among the world’s largest arts education organizations, NAfME is the only association that addresses all aspects of music education.
 Through membership of more than 75,000 active, retired, and pre-service music teachers, and with 60,000 honor students and supporters, NAfME serves millions of students nationwide through activities at all teaching levels, from preschool to graduate school.

-To advance music education by encouraging the study and making of music by all.
+To advance music education by promoting the understanding and making of music by all.

 For today’s students to succeed tomorrow, they need a comprehensive education that includes music taught by exemplary music educators.